Funmi7/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 c)
 The runtime will be `O(n)` because as the size increases, the runtime will grow at the same rate, this is because the code is recurive which creates a loop that runs until n = 0

 ## Exercise II

-When an egg is thrown from the middle floor that is `n/2` of the story building, if the eggs gets broken eliminate all the floors above it and if it doesn't get broken eliminate all the floors below it.
-Repeat this process until f is determined.
+When an egg is thrown from the middle floor that is `n/2` of the story building, if the eggs gets broken eliminate all the floors above it, divide again and repeat the process.
+If it doesn't get broken while the egg is thrown eliminate all the floors below it, divide again and repeat the process.
+For each iteration, I'm discarding half of the remaining floors until I reach the highest floor an egg can drop from without breaking.
 This is basically a binary search and the runtime complexity is `O(log n)`